Project Fanboy: Project Fanboy Awards

 The site is host to the annual event, the Project Fanboy Awards (PFA), which is a fan voted competition similar to the Eagle Awards, where fans decide their favorite writers and artists among several other categories.
 Geoff Johns' inclusion in a list of the "Top 20 Comic Book Writers of All Time" in an article on Mania.com, was influenced at least in part by the 2008 award he won from the site as "Best Writer".

 The PFA began as a monthly honor for deserving fan sites.
 The Green Lantern Corps fan site was the first winner when it received the award for February, 2008.
-In May 2008 however, the Project Fanboy Award was restructured and re slated as an annual event and dubbed the Project Fanboy Awards(plural).
-After the restructuring of the awards it now consisted of twenty-five different categories in which fans are encouraged to nominate and vote on via the Project Fanboy website.
+In May 2008 however, the Project Fanboy Award was restructured and slated as an annual event and dubbed the Project Fanboy Awards(plural).
+After the restructuring of the awards, they now consisted of twenty-five different categories in which fans are encouraged to nominate and vote on via the Project Fanboy website.

 In its first year, nominations in all categories were accepted until November 1, at which point voting began which lasted through the end of December.
 The same voting and nomination schedule as used for the 2008 awards also applies to following years.